Albermonte/nimiq-transactions-explorer/README.md

 They are awesome tools but doesn't fit what I was looking for.

-Nimiq Watch or other exlorer has too much information,
+Nimiq Watch or other exlporer has too much information,

 SushiPool Explorer was more what I was looking for but the experience on mobile is awful and too complicated.